parmsam/quarto-extension-explorer/README.md

 <img src="man/figures/readme-rstudio-addin.jpg" width="55%" />

-You can select one or more extensions in the **Available Extensions** data table then click `Setup R Code` to generate the R code to apply on the selected extensions to your Quarto project.
-Then you can click `Apply on Selected Extensions` to run the R code you generated.
+You can select one or more extensions in the **Available Extensions** data table then click `Setup R Code` (or press `enter` on your keyboard) to generate the R code to apply on the selected extensions to your Quarto project.
+Then you can click `Apply on Selected Extensions` (or press `shift + enter`) to run the R code you generated.
 By default, all of the extensions in the Quarto Extension Listing will appear in the **Available Extensions** data table.
 You can click on the Extension category buttons to filter the data table down (for example by Journal Articles or Revealjs).
 You can also search for a specific extension by typing in the search box.

 <img src="man/figures/readme-small-screenshot.png" width="55%" />